EvanWang07/6934RoboticsCode2025Unofficial/README.md

 ## Falcon Swerve Chassis Configs
 > [!WARNING]
 > The Falcon swerve chassis is currently out of order.
 Please do not change the below values until it is deemed functional again.
-(Evan: Unlikely to happen in the near future)

 | Name/Component | Offset (Degrees) |
 | :--- | :---: |